Experiences withAthlete's foot

 You can keep using some pharmacy treatments to stop athlete's foot coming back.

 It's also important to keep your feet clean and dry.
-You don't need to stay off work or school.
+You do not need to stay off work or school.

 - send a small scraping of skin from your feet to a laboratory to check you have athlete's foot